aws-samples/amazon-efs-developer-zone/application-integration/container/eks/kubeflow/README.md

 Training any Deep Learning model on a large dataset often takes a lot of time, specially when the size of the data set for training is in the range of 100s of GBs.
 And running such machine learning model at scale on cloud demands a sophisticated mechanism.

-In this section, we will walk you through, how you can make use of [Kubeflow](https://www.kubeflow.org/), which is an open source toolkit that simplifies deploying machine learning workflows on Kubernetes on Amazon EKS and shall use Amazon EFS as a persistent storage in the backend, which will be used to staging the data for training, notebook and hosting the machine learning model.
+In this section, we shall learn how we can leverage [Kubeflow](https://www.kubeflow.org/), which is an open source machine learning toolkit to deploy any machine learning workflows on Kubernetes environment.
+We are going to use Amazon Elastic Kubernetes Service(EKS) for deploying our Kubernetes cluster and Amazon Elastic File System(EFS) as a persistent storage in the backend, which will be used for staging the dataset for training, hosting jupyter notebooks and machine learning model.

 ![](/application-integration/container/eks/img/15.png)

 ## Setting up the workspace

-But before we go ahead, make sure you have already setup your workspace as per [this tutorial](/application-integration/container/eks/) on your AWS Cloud9 instance and the Amazon EKS cluster is up and running.
+But before we go ahead, make sure you have already setup your workspace as per [this tutorial](/application-integration/container/eks/) and complete the following:

+* Setting up the initial Cloud9 setup
+* Installation of few of the Kubernetes tool kits
+* Creating the Kubernetes cluster using Amazon EKS.

-Once that is all done, make sure we have everything installed and configured properly.
+Once that is done, make sure you have everything installed and configured properly on your Cloud9 workspace.

 ```bash
 $ kubectl version